abuxolugo/abuxolugo.github.io/publications.md

 ## Publications in Progress

-Buxó-Lugo, A., Jacobs, C. L., & Watson, D. G. (in revision, Journal of Memory and Language).
+Buxó-Lugo, A., Jacobs, C. L., & Watson, D. G. (accepted, Journal of Memory and Language).
 The world is not enough to explain lengthening of phonological competitors. [[OSF]](https://osf.io/ef5wu/)

 Jacobs, C. L., Buxó-Lugo, A., & Watson, D. G. (in revision).
 Prosody indexes both competence and performance.